 This course examines the physics of detection of incoherent electromagnetic radiation from the infrared to the soft X-ray regions.
 Brief descriptions of the fundamental mechanisms of device operation are given.
 A variety of illumination sources are considered to clarify detection requirements, with emphasis on solar illumination in the visible and blackbody emission in the infrared.
-Descriptions of non-spatially resolving detectors based on photoemission and photo-excitation follow, including background physics, noise, and sensitivity.
 Practical devices, elementary detection circuits, and practical operational constraints are described.
 An introduction to solid-state and semiconductor physics follows and is then applied to the photodiode, and later to CCD and CMOS devices.
 A description and analysis of the electronics associated with photodiodes and their associated noise is given.
 Description of scanning formats leads into the description of spatially resolving systems (e.g., staring arrays).
-Emphasis is placed CCD and CMOS detector arrays.
-This naturally leads into the discussion of more complex IR detectors and readout integrated circuits that are based on the CMOS pixel.
+Emphasis is placed on Charged-Coupled Device and CMOS detector arrays.
+This naturally leads into the discussion of more complex IR detectors and Readout Integrated Circuits that are based on the CMOS pixel.
+In addition, descriptions of non-spatially resolving detectors based on photoemission and photo-excitation are provided, including background physics, noise, and sensitivity.
 Selection of optimum detectors and integration into complete system designs are discussed.
 Applications in space-based and terrestrial remote sensing are discussed, from simple radiometry and imaging to spectrometry.

 Undergraduate degree in physics or engineering, preferably with studies in elementary circuit theory, solid-state physics, and optics.
 Students are expected to be proficient using spreadsheets and/or a programming language such as MATLAB or IDL.